 Community opposition may pose a constraint to housing development, depending on the type of housing proposed, its location within the City, and the level of discretionary approval associated with the project.
-Residents of Sebastopol are engaged and concerned about the character of their community.
-Concerns have been expressed about the suitability of higher intensity development and about the adequacy and availability of infrastructure and transportation facilities to support the level of new growth in the City.
+Residents of Sebastopol are engaged and character of their community.
+Residents have expressed concerns about the suitability of higher intensity development and about the adequacy and availability of infrastructure and transportation facilities to support the level of new growth in the City.
 Community opposition can add additional review time and cost to the development of housing.